Telsey Advisory Group Reiterates Macy`s (M) Market Perform Recommendation

 What is the Fund Sentiment?

-There are 872 funds or institutions reporting positions in Macy`s.
-This is a decrease of 53 owner(s) or 5.73% in the last quarter.
-Average portfolio weight of all funds dedicated to M is 0.14%, a decrease of 21.35%.
-Total shares owned by institutions decreased in the last three months by 2.13% to 251,403K shares.
-The put/call ratio of M is 0.84, indicating a bullish outlook.
+There are 857 funds or institutions reporting positions in Macy`s.
+This is a decrease of 65 owner(s) or 7.05% in the last quarter.
+Average portfolio weight of all funds dedicated to M is 0.13%, a decrease of 15.02%.
+Total shares owned by institutions increased in the last three months by 3.63% to 257,831K shares.
+The put/call ratio of M is 0.87, indicating a bullish outlook.

 What are Other Shareholders Doing?